javmah/automail/README.txt

 == Installation ==

 = Modern Way: =
-1. Go to the wordPress Dashboard "Add New Plugin" section.
+1. Go to the WordPress Dashboard "Add New Plugin" section.
 2. Search For "automail".
 3. Install, then Activate it.
-4. Follow the step-by-step documentation on settings page
+4. Follow the step-by-step documentation on the settings page

 = Old Way: =
 1. Upload `automail` to the `/wp-content/plugins/` directory